 - Safe and secure transaction between the organisation and parties.
 Confidential information security.

-What is difference between NACH and ECS?
+Difference between NACH and ECS

 Electronic Clearing System is the method of online payment and money transaction and NACH was initiated to solve the issues that ECS encounters regarding payment process.
 There are a number of differences that make the NACH better than the ECS now.